connorjnel/ztm-python-dev/09-python-modules/python-modules.md

 - `if __name__ == "__main__":` - Conditional to run code only if on main file
 - `__name__` - Outputs the simple path for file
 - `__main__` - This refers to main .py file that is being run, when you run `__name__` on it will get named `__main__`

+## Built in modules

+- Python interpreter has a number of built-in modules.
+Just need to be imported for use, VSCODE auto completes
+- There are thousands of Python modules and more are getting developed every day.